NEF developed the SROI methodology in the UK and still occasionally offers consultancy and training on Social Return on Investment (SROI).

 The course is designed to equip your organisation with the knowledge and skills necessary to use SROI and its findings, and to undertake SROI analyses.

-- We focus on working with organisations or groups who are working on specific projects or programmes together.
+- We focus on working with organisations rather than individuals.

-- We recognise that a full SROI isn’t appropriate in every instance – we show how the methodology can be adapted to different situations and will tailor the examples we use to reflect your group’s sector or needs.
+- We recognise that a full SROI isn’t appropriate in every instance – we show how the methodology can be adapted to different situations.

 - This is the only course in which you will build an SROI model on a spreadsheet, as you would when conducting your ‘real life’ SROI analysis.
 This also allows you to see how calculations build up.